swcarpentry/git-novice/instructors.md

     instructors should demo a GUI on their desktop at some point during this lesson and point learners at [this page](http://git-scm.com/downloads/guis).

-*   Instructors should also show learners graphical diff/merge tools like [DiffMerge](https://sourcegear.com/diffmerge/).
+*   Instructors should show learners graphical diff/merge tools like [DiffMerge](https://sourcegear.com/diffmerge/).

 *   When appropriate,